Alternative Fan-beam Backprojection and Adjoint Operators: Two-step backprojection formulas

 The formal adjoints of $\RadonG$ and $\RadonS$ are presented in Lemmas \ref{theo:fanG} and \ref{theo:fanS}.
 The problem with these formulations is the difficulty for a low-cost implementation algorithm.
-To circumvent this problem, we use the fact that $\{\Radon, \Back\}$ are bounded operators between Hilbert spaces $U$ and $V$, here understood as the space of rapidly decreasing functions with two-variables.
+To circumvent this problem, we use the fact that $\{\Radon, \Radon^*\}$ are bounded operators between Hilbert spaces $U$ and $V$, here considered to be $L^2$ spaces.
 Hence, we obtain the following result.

-\begin{theo} Considering the two fan-beam geometries, formal adjoints for operators $\RadonG$ and $\RadonS$ are given explicitly by expressions (\ref{eq:adjunta-G}) and (\ref{eq:adjunta-s}), which on the other hand, are also given by $\BackG = \Back \MG^*$ and $\BackS = \Back \MS^*$ respectively. \end{theo} \begin{proof} This is an immediate consequence of the uniqueness of the adjoint for bounded operators on Hilbert spaces.
-In fact, since $\Back$ and $\MG^*$ are bounded, the composition is also bounded.
+\begin{theo} Considering the two fan-beam geometries, the adjoint operators of $\RadonG$ and $\RadonS$, given explicitly by expressions (\ref{eq:adjunta-G}) and (\ref{eq:adjunta-s}), are also given respectively by $\RadonGadj = \Radon^* \MG^*$ and $\RadonSadj = \Radon^* \MS^*$. \end{theo} \begin{proof} This is an immediate consequence of the uniqueness of the adjoint for bounded operators on Hilbert spaces \cite{rudin1973}.
+In fact, since $\Radon^*$ and $\MG^*$ are bounded, the composition is also bounded.
 The same applies for $\MS^*$. \end{proof}

+To conclude this section, a straightforward two-step rebinning formulation for the backprojection operators is provided here as $\BackG = \Back \MG^{-1}$ and $\BackS = \Back \MS^{-1}$ having an evident justification.
+The difference mainly lies on the Jacobian determinants $\JG$ and $\JS$ as we can write $\MG^* = \MG^{-1}\JG$ and $\MS^* = \MS^{-1}\JS$.
+From the adjoint transform expressed as the two-step operation in Theorem \ref{theotwosteps}, we derive our main result in the following section.